Lunaria-Bot/C/README.md

-# Discord Bot with Mazoku Debug Mode
+# Discord Bot with Test Embed

-This bot includes `/debugmode` and `/stopdebug` to capture Mazoku messages and DM them to you for analysis.
+This bot includes `/testembed` to simulate Mazoku messages.